-Arminianism - Wikipedia Arminianism is a movement of Protestantism initiated in the early 17th century, based on the theological ideas of the Dutch Reformed theologian Jacobus Arminius and his historic supporters known as Remonstrants
+Arminianism - Wikipedia Arminianism is a theological tradition within Protestantism that emerged in the early 17th century and is based on the ideas of the Dutch Reformed theologian Jacobus Arminius and his followers, known as the Remonstrants

 What is Arminianism, and is it biblical? | GotQuestions. org What is Arminianism, and is it biblical?
 Arminianism is a system of belief that attempts to explain the relationship between God’s sovereignty and mankind’s free will, especially in relation to salvation Arminianism is named after Jacobus Arminius (1560—1609), a Dutch theologian